 Schools that reported having either SROs or SSOs were asked to provide information about the number of officers, whether officers worked at the school full-time or part-time, and officers' names and contact information.
-Among all schools, it was found that more schools have SROs than SSOs (SROs worked in 55% of all schools, SSOs worked in 24% of all schools).
+Among all schools, it was found that SROs work in more schools than SSOs (SROs worked in 55% of all schools, SSOs worked in 24% of all schools).
 However, among the individual SROs working in the schools, 72% worked full-time while 91% of individual SSOs working in the schools worked full-time.